robashaw/basisopt/doc/src/_tutorials/eventemper.rst

 Optimization strategy
 ---------------------

-An even-tempered basis for neon, at the HF-level, will comprise of two shells: `s` and `p`.
+An even-tempered basis for neon, at the HF-level, will comprise two shells: `s` and `p`.
 For each of these we need to optimise a prefactor, and a ratio.
 If we wish to generate a set that gets to within some error, :math:`\epsilon`, of the CBS limit, we additionally will want to optimise the number of exponents to include in the even-tempered expansion.
 Internally, all of this can be handled with the ``EvenTemperStrategy``, which can be called directly from an ``AtomicBasis`` object with no additional steps.

 .. code-block:: python